- Blue-IR hybrid laser developed based on Furukawa Electric's extensive knowledge of copper characteristics

 Blue-IR hybrid laser developed based on Furukawa Electric's extensive knowledge of copper characteristics

 The following graph shows the light absorption rate of copper with respect to laser wavelength, with the horizontal axis representing the laser wavelength, and the vertical axis representing the light absorption rate of copper.
-When using a near infrared fiber laser, the light absorption rate is approximately 4% which requires the input of laser power with high energy density.
-However, this makes it difficult to achieve stable heat input, and processing defects such as spattering and blowholes occur.
+When using a near infrared fiber laser on its own, the light absorption rate is approximately 4%, which requires the input of laser power with high energy density.
+However, this makes it difficult to achieve stable heat input, resulting in processing defects such as spattering and blowholes.

-With our newly-developed Blue-IR hybrid laser technology, a blue laser with excellent light absorption rate of 65% for copper is used for preheating, and the world's highest level of pure copper welding quality has been achieved by using a fiber laser for the main processing.
+With newly developed Blue-IR hybrid laser technology, we have achieved the world's highest level of pure copper welding quality by using a blue laser, which has an excellent light absorption rate of 65% for copper, for preheating and a fiber laser for the main processing.

 Processing principle using hybrid laser